visit/slate/source/includes/_rawattribute.md

 ```

 Get the next page of raw attributes, you need to provide a token obtained from <a href="https://visit.github.io/api-doc/#get-paged">Get Paged</a>.
+Tokens are valid for 1 minute, extended for aonother minute each time you use it.

 ### HTTP Request